alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 [Scrap them with Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/) and [Grafana](https://grafana.com/) to gather these metrics and create dashboards.

 At this stage, you did the easiest part.
-Now you must dig into the database documentation and measure, regarding your use case and the volumetry what are the good figures for every parameter.
+You must now dig into the database documentation and measure, regarding your use case and the volumetry what are the good figures for every parameter.

 If you use [HikariCP](https://github.com/brettwooldridge/HikariCP/), you can refer yourself to [this guide delving into Pool sizing configuration](https://github.com/brettwooldridge/HikariCP/wiki/About-Pool-Sizing).

 ### Observe your database
 As Java developers, we usually forget that database platforms provide valuable tools to analyse your queries.
-Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming because, for instance, it runs a full scan of your table.
+Once you have pointed out the time/resource consuming queries, you must check if your database query is time-consuming by, for instance, running a full scan of your table.

-For doing that, you can check the SQL queries execution plan.
+In this purpose, you can check the SQL queries execution plan.

 If you use [PostgreSQL (_what else_)](https://www.postgresql.org/), you can get these insights using the [``EXPLAIN``](https://www.postgresql.org/docs/current/sql-explain.html) command.